-Buses run several times from the capital city of Vientiane to Vang Vieng along the paved Route 13.
+Public buses run several times from the capital city of Vientiane to Vang Vieng along the paved Route 13.
 The public buses are usually quite crowded and without fans and AC.
 They are however, among the cheapest ways to reach Vang Vieng from Vientiane.
-A one way ticket as of mid December 2002 cost 7000 Kip about 60 cents US.
 Once the seats fill up small plastic stools are offered and are placed down the aisle in order to accommodate more people.
 This bus makes one bathroom stop about 1/2 way between Vientiane and Vang Vieng.
 The stop we made was just on the side of the road.
 Any luggage or gear is tied down & stowed on the top of the bus or in compartments on the buses side.

 AC mini buses also run between Vientiane and Vang Vieng.
 You pay a little more but to me the AC is well worth it.
 They also shave about 1 hour off of the time it takes the public buses to travel the same distance.
 The reason being that these buses do not stop as much as the public buses.